Skip to Content

 harvesting spring herbs

-You’ll know it’s time to harvest your spring herbs when they’ve developed enough foliage to support continued growth after cutting.
+You’ll know it’s time to harvest your spring herbs when they’ve developed lush foliage and reached peak potency levels, usually 4-6 weeks after planting.

 Timing and Methods for Herb Harvesting